sumanaga/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-vision/apps/weld-porosity/docs/user-guide/get-started.md

         ...
     ]
     ```

 7. Start the sample application with a pipeline.

-    ```sh
+    ```bash
     ./sample_start.sh -p weld_porosity_classification
     ```

-    This command would look for the payload for the pipeline specified in `-p` argument above, inside the `payload.json` file and launch the a pipeline instance in DLStreamer Pipeline Server.
+    This command will look for the payload for the pipeline specified in `-p` argument above, inside the `payload.json` file and launch the a pipeline instance in DLStreamer Pipeline Server.
 Refer to the table, to learn about different options available.

     Output:

-    ```sh
+    ```bash
     # Example output for Weld Porosity Classification
     Environment variables loaded from /home/intel/OEP/new/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-vision/.env
     Running sample app: weld-porosity